brianguenter/FastDifferentiation.jl/docs/src/examples.md

 # Examples

-The first step is to create **FD** variables which are then passed to the function you want to differentiate.
-The return value is a graph structure which **FD** will analyze to generate efficient executables or symbolic expressions.

-**FD** uses a global cache for common subexpression elimination so the **FD** expression preprocessing step is not thread safe.
+**FD** uses a global cache for common subexpression elimination so the **FD** symbolics preprocessing step is not thread safe.

 Under ordinary conditions the memory used by the cache won't be an issue.
 But, if you have a long session where you are creating many complex functions it is possible the cache will use too much memory.
 If this happens call the function `clear_cache` after you have completely processed your expression.

-Set up variables:
+The most common way to use **FD** is this:
+* create variables
+* do operations on those variables to create the function you want to differentiate
+* compute a symbolic derivative of the function
+* pass the symbolic derivative to `make_function` to generate a function to efficiently evaluate the derivative

+##### Creating Variables

+Make scalar variables
 ```julia
 using FastDifferentiation